kumarnalinaksh21/Intel-Crypto-Challenge/README.md

 Storage
 -------

-This project will generate a new private key if it does not exist and will store it in:
+This project will generate a new RSA private - public key pair if it does not exist and will store it in:

     $HOME/.local/share/signer